borisschapira/boris.schapira.dev/_posts/en/web/2018/2018-01-18-optimize-your-mp4-video-for-better-performance/2018-01-18-optimize-your-mp4-video-for-better-performance.md

 You can easily anticipate the weight of a video after encoding by using either a constant bitrate over the entire video, or a [multi-pass encoding](https://en.wikipedia.org/wiki/Variable_bitrate#Multi-pass_encoding_and_single-pass_encoding).
 Here is a comparison between an original 10-second extract of a footage from the June 2009 Endeavour liftoff and a two-pass encoding with ffmpeg.
 Left part weighted 85MB, right video weighted 1,2MB after being optimized:

-{:.videoWrapper}
-<iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/M99TPB7qMsQ" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>
+{% include media/youtube.html.liquid id="M99TPB7qMsQ" title="Original vs. Constant Rate Factor 24 (ffmpeg h264)" %}

 This example shows what can technically be done to improve the weight of a video, but we can also extrapolate optimizations from the video purpose.
 It is quite common, for example, to visit web pages containing a large centered content banner with a welcoming message.
 Sometimes, behind this "Hero Container", a background video is played.

 These videos are neither intended to be viewed nor useful for conversion.
 They often are a subtle improvement, only intended to beautify the page and not meant to be distracting.
 Do you need this video to be of the highest possible quality?
 Using a blurring effect like [the frei0r iirblur effect](https://yalantis.com/blog/experiments-with-ffmpeg-filters-and-frei0r-plugin-effects/), you can slightly fog your original content, hence gaining precious kilobytes.